nikitastupin/pwnhub/writings/org-level-secrets.md

 One way to exfiltrate organization level secrets is to exfiltrate the `GITHUB_TOKEN` and create a new workflow which would reference and print the secrets.
 This workflow can be created in any branch of the repository.
 Finally, to actually exfiltrate the secrets one triggers the workflow.

+Only organization admins can view the list of organization level secrets.
+However, it is possible to brute-force the secrets' names by referencing them in the malicious workflow.
+If a secret doesn't exist, it just prints the empty line.
+Also, it is possible to grep all public repositories of the organization with the `\${{ *secrets\.[^ ]+ *}}` regex to obtain secrets' names (some of the names might be repository level but others might be organization level).

 ## Example

 ### Environment setup